epfl-ada/ada-2022-project-metadata/README.md

 - 6.12.22: Finish comparison of paths, controlling for all confounding factors.
 - 9.12.22: Finish prediction of textual context.
 ---
-- 13.12.22: Visulizations and refinements.
+- 13.12.22: Visualizations and refinements.
 Construct a rought draft of the data story.
 - 16.12.22: Work on data story.
 ---
 - 20.12.22: Complete the data story, add all necessary information to the final notebook and update README.